mikaells/PseudomonasRPOD/README.md

 The program bowtier.sh takes an input folder (-i) containing demultiplexed paired end files, an output folder (-o) and a database (-d)

 Test by
+    #enter folder
+    cd PseudomonasRPOD
+    #run the files in pmix_in using the database in db/rpoD_amp and output in out/
     ./bowtier.sh -i pmix_in/ -o out -d db/rpoD_amp

+The out/ -folder will now contain some temporary files, and importantly, the tables/ folder, in which a long table of how many reads mapped to each species.